 12 Bali Process Member States join regional consultation to assess applicability of national legal frameworks for emerging forms of trafficking

-Bali Process Member States came together over 20-21 August to discuss the applicability of existing national legal frameworks that guide law enforcement, border and immigration and judicial officers when responding to cases of trafficking in persons—particularly as related to emerging forms of trafficking.
+Bali Process Member States came together to discuss the applicability of existing national legal frameworks that guide law enforcement, border and immigration and judicial officers when responding to cases of trafficking in persons—particularly as related to emerging forms of trafficking.

 Over the course of the two-day workshop, delegates explored themes such as linkages between gender and trafficking in persons, the impact of emerging technologies on trafficking in persons, and how definitions of trafficking diverge or converge across South and Southeast Asia.